Teruo Nakamura

 Teruo Nakamura (中村 輝夫, Nakamura Teruo; Zhōngcūn Huīfū) was an ethnically Taiwanese Aborigine soldier of the Imperial Japanese Army who fought for Japan in World War II and did not surrender until 1974, holding out in the island of Morotai.
 He was the last known Japanese holdout to surrender after the end of hostilities in 1945.

 Military service

-Nakamura was an Amis aborigine, born 8 October 1919.
-He could not speak Japanese or Chinese.
-He was given the Japanese name Nakamura as a result of Japanization policies.
+Nakamura was born in Taiwan on 8 October 1919, when the island was under Japanese rule, and was an Amis Taiwanese aborigine.
+Western sources cite his birth name as being Attun Palalin although other sources claim his original name was Suniuo.
+He spoke his people's Amis language and had only trivial Japanese and Chinese language skills.
+He was married with a son who was an infant when he left.
+He was given the Japanese name of Teruo Nakamura as a result of Japanization policies.
 In November 1943, he enlisted in a Takasago Volunteer Unit of the Imperial Japanese Army.
 Nakamura was stationed on Morotai Island, in the Dutch East Indies, shortly before the Allies overran that island in the September 1944 Battle of Morotai.
 Allegedly, the Imperial Japanese Army declared Nakamura dead on 13 November 1944.

 After the Allies captured the island, it appears Nakamura remained there with other stragglers well into the 1950s, though setting off for extended periods on his own.
+He later recounted that at the end of the war, his personal property was limited to his uniform, helmet, rifle with under 20 rounds of ammunition, bayonet, aluminum mess kit, mirror, and a few other items.
 In 1956, apparently, he relinquished his allegiance with his fellow holdouts, and set off to construct a solitary camp consisting of a small hut in a 20 × 30 m fenced field.

+Nakamura proceeded to remain in his camp and survive by hunting, foraging, and farming until he was found.
+He grew sweet potatoes, bananas, beans, and sugarcane in his garden, foraged roots and fruits, trapped animals, and fished.
+Nakamura stated that his background of growing up in poverty in the mountains helped him survive.
+Unsure of the situation in the outside world, he stayed hidden, cooking only at night so the smoke wouldn't be seen.
+He assumed that the war wasn't over because he constantly saw planes flying overhead.
+He noticed that the planes got faster and sleeker over time and assumed it was due to an arms race.
+In fact, his camp was located near an Indonesian Air Force base and the improvements he saw were regular advances in aviation technology.
+As his clothing gradually deteriorated, he eventually went naked for most of the time, using a United States Army jacket he found to cover himself at night.